cojocariuovidiu/mean-crm/README.md

 # mean-crm
-The Mean CRM as a demo app
+The Mean CRM as a demo app.

+With some more changes introduced.